kb-dk/ds-solr/paper/experience.md

 ```

 The constructs `{!parent ... }` and `{!edismax ... }` are socalled
-local paraters in a Solr request.
+local parameters in a Solr request.
 The former specifies that we want
 Solr to return parent documents such the described:true, the latter
 tells Solr we want the author to be Søren and title to be Enten -
 eller.
 Now we can reasonably easy search and retrieve information on